linux-system-roles/mssql/README.md

     # host4 is defined by an ip address
     # You must define ha_cluster names to be in the short name format
     # In the case where the default host's IP address differs from the IP
-    # address that Pacemaker must use to set up cluster, you must define
+    # address that Pacemaker must use to configure up cluster, you must define
     # ha_cluster corosync_addresses
     192.XXX.XXX.333:
       mssql_ha_replica_type: witness